Guides

 Free Shipping Policy Template

 Business owners who operate in the eCommerce space find it essential to establish clear and effective guidelines.
 This template covers all the essential aspects, from shipping methods to international considerations.
-Feel free to copy, paste, and tailor this template to fit the individual needs of your online store.
+Feel free to copy, paste, and tailor this template to fit the individual needs of your store.

 Shipping Methods and Costs

-• Express Shipping: £10, estimated delivery within 1-2 business days.
+• Express: £10, estimated delivery within 1-2 business days.

 All shipping costs are calculated at checkout based on the weight and dimensions of your order.